 Psoriasis is an immune condition which causes patches to develop on the skin.
 It sometimes causes joint problems due to a complication known as psoriatic arthritis.
 In psoriasis, skin replacement happens more quickly, taking place over a few days instead of three to four weeks.
 Skin cells accumulate, forming raised patches known as “plaques”.
-These can be flaky and/or scaly, appearing very red on lighter skin and dark on darker skin.
+These can be flaky and/or scaly, appearing very red on white skin and dark on black or brown skin.
 Psoriasis is not contagious.

 If you have psoriasis, you may feel self-conscious about your appearance.
 Here at Changing Faces, we offer psychological and social support to people struggling with the impact of a visible difference.
 On this page, we look at what psoriasis is, types of psoriasis and common psoriasis treatments.
 We also explore how we and other organisations can support you if you are affected by psoriasis.